jzerez/BikeNetworks/reports/project_proposal.md

 # Investigating Connectedness of Cities’ Transportation Networks
 ## Abstract
 In this project, we want to examine multilayer graphs that model transportation networks in cities.
-Primarily, we want to understand how adding additional connections both within layers and between layers can increase the connectedness of graph, and how increased connections could decrease the commute time between random nodes of the graph.
-We will investigate different methods of adding connections for a variety of different city types (car dominated, bike dominated, metro dominated, etc).
+Primarily, we want to understand how adding additional connections within layer for bicycle transportation can increase the connectedness of graph, and how increased connections could decrease the commute time between random nodes of the graph.
+We will investigate different methods of adding connections for a bike transportation network based on real city street map data.
 The primary goal is to understand how modern cities can improve their transportation networks, and how bike networks in particular can be shown to be cost effective methods of improving the commutability of cities.

 ## Bibliography and Inspiration
 Luis Guillermo Natera Orozco1 , Federico Battiston1 , Gerardo Iñiguez1,2,3 , Michael Szell4,5*